-Sensory development is crucial to your child’s early growth, affecting how they perceive and interact with the world around them.
-Sensory milestones include the development of sight, sound, touch, taste, and smell, as well as the coordination of muscle movements.
-Tracking these milestones can help you ensure your child is developing appropriately and provide early interventions if necessary.
-This guide covers key sensory development milestones from infancy through the toddler years and offers tips for supporting your child’s sensory growth.
+Sensory development is very important for your child’s early growth as it influences the way they view and interact with the world around them.
+It includes the development of sight, sound, touch, taste, and smell as well as the coordination of muscle movements.
+Monitoring these milestones will enable you to determine whether your child is developing normally and allow you to intervene in case of delays. we will explore key sensory development milestones from infancy through the toddler years and will provide tips to support your child’s sensory growth.

 Sensory Development Milestones in Infants (0-12 Months)